 - It's All Junk: A despairing Apu throws away the manuscript of his novel after Aparna dies.

-- Leaning on the Fourth Wall: When Apu talks about the novel he wants to write about his own life."Through his education and struggles, we watch as he sheds his old superstitions and fixed views."
+- Leaning on the Fourth Wall: When Apu talks about the novel he wants to write about his own life, emphasized with a cameo from Pather Panchali's theme."Through his education and struggles, we watch as he sheds his old superstitions and fixed views."

 - Marriage Before Romance: Apu is jittery at first after being coaxed into marrying a woman he literally just met, and Aparna for her part breaks down sobbing when she gets her first look at Apu's shabby little one-room apartment.
 But they wind up falling deeply in love.

 - Maternal Death?
-Blame the Child!: "It's because Kajal is alive that Aparna isn't."
+Blame the Child!: When Pulu asks Apu why he has refused to even visit his son Kajal, who is being raised by Aparna's family, since he was born, Apu replies, "It's because Kajal is alive that Aparna isn't."

 - Time Skip: The ending skips five years to find Apu's infant son now a mischievous child in Aparna's family's household.